Siamak-Eskandarzad/GPT-Chatbot/README.md

 # GPT-Chatbot
-this is a chatbot by ChatGPT 3.5  with Python.
+this is a chatbot by ChatGPT 3.5  and Python.